sethclover/Questvein/docs/README.md

 ## 1.0 Game Overview

-Questvein is a single-player dungeon crawler where players navigate procedurally generated dungeons, engage in turn-based combat, and make strateic choices for survival.
+Questvein is a single-player dungeon crawler where players navigate procedurally generated dungeons, engage in turn-based combat, and make strategic choices for survival.
 This game combines classic RPG and Roguelike mechanics with a unique flair for an unforgettable adventure.

 ## 2.0 Core Features